enkidevs/curriculum/web/html/formatting-text-elements/html-s-del-ins-codepen-exercise.md

 ---

 ## Exercise
-In this exercise, you have to write 3 sentences using the appropriate element.
+In this exercise, you have to write 3 sentences by using the appropriate elements.

-Example of the finished exercise is on codepen.
+More details and an example of the finished exercise are on codepen.